Push API usage example

 Adding a secured item

-The following sample request adds a secured item to a secured Push source using the PUT /sources/{sourceId}/documents HTTP request.
+The following sample request adds a secured item to a secured content Push source in the US East deployment region using the Add or update an item HTTP request.

 PUT https://api.cloud.coveo.com/push/v1/organizations/mycoveocloudv2organizationg8tp8wu3/sources/mysourceidg3c5d1r2/documents?documentId=file%3A%2F%2Ffolder%2Fmytext.txt HTTP/1.1